Urdd Peace and Goodwill Message: Themes of the messages

 The first message was sent in 1922 and, according to a copy of the leaflet in 1925 it seems like the same message was sent in 1923, 1924 and 1925.

-The Welsh used reads: "Cenadwri Plant Cymru at Blant yr Holl Fyd trwy gyfrwng y Pellebr Diwifr." ("Tywysogaeth Cymru a Mynwy") ("Tidings from Welsh Children to the Children of the whole world by Wireless Telegraph." ("The Prncipality of Wales and Monmouthshire").
+The Welsh used reads: "Cenadwri Plant Cymru at Blant yr Holl Fyd trwy gyfrwng y Pellebr Diwifr." ("Tywysogaeth Cymru a Mynwy") ("Tidings from Welsh Children to the Children of the whole world by Wireless Telegraph." ("The Principality of Wales and Monmouthshire").
 Themes: God’s Blessings, all countries and nations, end all the old arguments, the Treaty of the Union of Nations, a friend to all mothers.

 Quote: "Yna ni bydd raid i neb ohonom, pan awn yn hŷn, ddangos ein cariad tuag at wlad ein genedigaeth trwy gashau a lladd y naill y llall." ("So that none of us shall, as we get holder, be required to demonstrate our love towards our Country of birth through hate and killing each other.")